This post may contain affiliate links.

 Traditionally, Nihari was cooked overnight for at least 5-6 hours and served in the morning.
 Today, it is eaten more frequently as the main course than breakfast.
 Let's go through the steps.

-- For making nihari you need a large pot and fry sliced onions on low until lightly golden.
+- For making nihari you need a large pot and fry sliced onions on medium heat until lightly golden.

 - Add Boneless beef and bones with bone marrow.
 Fry beef on medium-high heat for 2-3 until color changes and it is slightly golden.
 Now add all the ingredients in the spice list and stir further for 1 minute.

-- Add 4 cups of water enough to cover the beef completely.
-Bring it to boil then reduce heat to slow and cook for 4 hours or overnight (on very low heat).
+- Add 4 cups of water that is enough to cover the beef completely.
+Bring it to a boil then reduce heat to slow and cook for 4 hours or overnight (on very low heat).
 Make sure the lid is tightly closed.
-(If using instant pot or pressure cooker, cook time will be 45 minutes.)
+(If using an instant pot or pressure cooker, cook time will be 45 minutes.)

 - Once the meat is tender, check by breaking meat with a fork.